aanchal-fatwani/js-best-practices/README.md

 37. ### Be Careful With for ... in Statements
     When using a for...in loop to loop through an object, filter out method functions (such as hasOwnProperty) and other inherited properties by wrapping the code in an if statement.

+    ```
+    const obj = {
+        a: 1,
+        b: 2,
+        c: 3,
+        hasOwnProperty: function() {
+            // This is a method function
+        },
+        toString: Object.prototype.toString
+        };

+    for (let key in obj) {
+        if (typeof obj[key] !== "function" && key !== "hasOwnProperty" && key !== "toString") {
+            console.log(key, obj[key]);
+        }
+    }
+    ```

+    Filtering out method functions and other inherited properties can make your code more readable and maintainable.

     **[⬆ Back to Top](#table-of-contents)**

 38. ### Use Self-Executing Functions
     Make use of self-executing functions to run a function automatically when a page loads or a parent function is called.
+This approach can be beneficial as it ensures that the code runs immediately, without having to be called elsewhere in the code.

+    Using self-executing functions can also help avoid conflicts with other scripts, global variables and namespace issues, particularly when dealing with libraries or code that contains lots of functions.

     **[⬆ Back to Top](#table-of-contents)**

-39. ### Use Raw JavaScript instead of Libraries wherever possible Libraries can save time but raw JavaScript is always faster.
+39. ### Use Event Emitters instead of Callbacks
+    While using callbacks work perfectly fine in a small codebase, it can lead to callback hell, which becomes difficult to maintain and debug as the codebase grows.
+Using event emitters will improve code maintainability, readability, and prevent callback hell.

+    Using Event Emiitter
+        const EventEmitter = require('events');

+        const eventEmitter = new EventEmitter();

+        const processReport = (report) => {
+        console.log(`Report processed: ${report}`);
+        };

+        // Registering the event with a callback function eventEmitter.on('processReport', processReport);

+        const reportGenerator = () => {
+        // Generate report
+        const report = 'Some report';

+        // Emitting the event with report as the parameter eventEmitter.emit('processReport', report);
+        }

+        // Generating the report
+        reportGenerator();

+    Using Callbacks
+        const processReport = (report, callback) => {
+        // Do some processing
+        console.log(`Report processed: ${report}`);
+        // Call the callback function once processing is done return callback();
+        }

+        const reportGenerator = (callback) => {
+        // Generate report
+        const report = 'Some report';
+        // Process the report with a callback processReport(report, callback);
+        }

+        // Generating the report with a callback reportGenerator(() => {
+        console.log('Report generation complete.');
+        });

     **[⬆ Back to Top](#table-of-contents)**